Takashiidobe/notes/src/books/the-daily-stoic/january.md

 ## January 6th

-> A person who doesn\'t know what the universe is, doesn\'t know where
+> A person who doesn't know what the universe is, doesn't know where
 > they are.
-A person who doesn\'t know their purpose in life doesn\'t
+A person who doesn't know their purpose in life doesn't
 > know who they are or what the universe is.
-A person who doesn\'t know
+A person who doesn't know
-> any one of these things doesn\'t know why they are here.
+> any one of these things doesn't know why they are here.
 So what to
 > make of people who seek or avoid the praise of those who have no
 > knowledge of where or who they are?
 >
 > MARCUS AURELIUS, MEDITATIONS, 8.52

 To live your life meaningfully, you must have a purpose to define, and goals to make it there.
-You must whittle down the things that don\'t matter to understand the things you value in order to make your life worth living.
+You must whittle down the things that don't matter to understand the things you value in order to make your life worth living.